-The National Council Licensure Examination (NCLEX) is the final step in the academic process of becoming a nurse.
-Taken after graduation, this test evaluates if a nurse is ready to begin making life-and-death decisions that will affect patients.
+After nursing school graduation, The National Council Licensure Examination (NCLEX) is the final step in the academic process of becoming a nurse.
+For 2023 graduates and beyond, they will take the Next Generation NCLEX (NGN).

 The National Council of State Boards of Nursing (NCSBN) is responsible for creating the NCLEX and making sure that it correctly evaluates the competency of new nurses.
 Every three years, the NCSBN evaluates how well the NCLEX performs this evaluation, making changes if necessary.

-While adjustments may be made every three years, the next gen NCLEX will be a larger-than-normal change, affecting both the NCLEX-PN and the NCLEX-RN.
+While they make adjustments every three years, the NGN is a larger-than-normal change (affecting both the NCLEX-PN and the NCLEX-RN).

-All of the old question types will still be used on the next gen NCLEX.
-The types of questions that you may see on the NCLEX include:
+All the old question types are still used on the NGN.
+The types of questions that you may see on the NGN (and old NCLEX) include:

 - Multiple choice – The most common form of NCLEX question, multiple choice questions, provide multiple answers to a question from which you must select the correct one.

 - Select all that apply – Select all that apply questions are considered relatively difficult.
-For these questions you will need to select each of the answers that apply to the question.
+For these questions, you need to select each of the answers that apply to the question.

 - Fill in the blank – Fill in the blank questions require you to enter a free text answer that must be correct.
-This will often be a number, such as a dose calculation.
+This is often a number, such as a dose calculation.

-- Drag and drop – This question format will normally be used to have the test taker order the answers in the correct order, such as sequentially describing steps in a procedure.
+- Drag and drop – This question format is normally used to have the test taker order the answers in the correct order, such as sequentially describing steps in a procedure.

-- Chart or graphics question – These questions will consist of an image as well as text.
+- Chart or graphics question – These questions consist of an image and text.
 An example of this type of question could be a question asking you to name a heart rhythm based on its appearance.

 - Graphic answer multiple choice – This is the same as normal multiple choice questions, but uses graphics or images as answers instead of text.